hansen-han/zillow_scraper/README.md

 Collecting complete rental data can take considerably longer than sales data, and may take between several hours to days for a sufficiently large city (ie. Manhattan).

-If you are having issues with collecting data, you may have to change your IP address since it has been blocked.
+If you are having issues with collecting data, you may have to change your IP address since it may be blocked.